asilhafsat/cos202-cbt-engine/README.md

 l
 ## How to run locallly d(for beginners)
 v
-1. Open the folder inu VS Codeu
+1. Open the folder in VS Code
 2. In terminalo run:
-g
+3. open browser
 m
 t
 n